-Anti-diuretic hormone (also called vasopressin) is produced in the hypothalamus and then secreted by the pituitary gland into the bloodstream at the base of the brain.
-Anti-diuretic hormone is needed to stop the kidneys from producing too much urine.
+Diabetes insipidus is a condition caused by impaired body production of or response to anti-diuretic hormone (ADH). (also called vasopressin which is the term we will use in this article) is produced in the hypothalamus and then secreted by the pituitary gland into the bloodstream at the base of the brain.

-There are two types of diabetes insipidus, cranial and nephrogenic.
-Cranial diabetes insipidus is a condition in which the hypothalamus does not produce enough anti-diuretic hormone.
+There are two main types of diabetes insipidus, cranial and nephrogenic.
+Cranial diabetes insipidus is a condition in which the hypothalamus does not produce enough anti-diuretic hormone and is the most common type.
 Nephrogenic diabetes insipidus is a condition in which the kidneys fail to respond to anti-diuretic hormone.
 Both conditions mean that the kidneys are unable to retain water, leading to the passing of too much dilute urine (pale urine).
-This occurs even when the body is dehydrated and should be trying to save fluid by producing concentrated urine (dark urine).
+In severe cases, up to 20 litres of urine are passed in one day.
+This can occur even when the body is dehydrated and should be trying to save fluid by producing concentrated urine (dark urine).

 The symptoms of diabetes insipidus include: